-1. Issuer : Hong Kong Mortgage Corporation Limited 安揭證券有限公司 2. (i) Series Number: [1 (ii) Tranche Number: [1 Serie ungible with an existing Series, details of that s, including the date on which the Notes me fungible) (iii) Date on which the Notes will be consolidated and form a single Series: Series Trance the T Perm parag Notes will be consolidated and form a single s with the [Series Number] [identify earlier ches] Notes on [the Issue Date / exchange of emporary Global Note for interests in the anent Global Note, as referred to in graph 24 below, which is expected to occur on out [date]] / Not Applicable] 3.
-Specified Currency or Currencies: [1
+1. Issuer : The Hong Kong Mortgage Corporation Limite 香港按揭證券有限公司 2. (i) Series Number: [] (ii) Tranche Number: [] Serie ungible with an existing Series, details of that s, including the date on which the Notes ne fungible) (iii) Date on which the Notes will be consolidated and form a single Series: Serie Tranc the T Perm parag Notes will be consolidated and form a single s with the [Series Number] [identify earlier ches] Notes on [the Issue Date / exchange of emporary Global Note for interests in the anent Global Note, as referred to in graph 24 below, which is expected to occur or out [date]] / Not Applicable] 3.
+Specified Currency or Currencies: []